Writing Sex - Technique & Structure

 Stimulus > Reaction > Perception > Emotion > Response

-- Response - What they Did or Said* because of what just happened. (*Yes, Dialogue can be an ACTION!)
+Response - What they Did or Said* because of what just happened. (*Yes, Dialogue IS an ACTION!)

 External Action